EmotiveTech/WeightSeer/README.md

 WeightSeer is like WeightWatchers but for free

-Download the Installer from the Releases tab, run a administrator and Enjoy :)
+Download the Installer from the Releases tab, run as administrator and Enjoy :)